LethalEthan/Bluetooth-Unlock/README.md

 # Branch Info
-This branch is Experimental, it has unfinished ideas/features and may not work properly
+This branch is Stable, it will be behind on features but will work and be stable (working properly)

 # Bluetooth-Unlock
 Unlock your Linux Computer using a Bluetooth device when nearby